ysavine/ysavine/README.md

 👋 Hi, I’m @ysavine
-🧠 I’m interested in all things NLP, applied AI/ML, and full stack development!
-I've also been exploring product and design recently.
+🧠 I’m interested in building meaningful things for people!
+I am curious about ways to impactfully incorporate AI/ML and NLP.
+I'm also exploring product design.
 😄 Pronouns: she/her

 Here some other additional projects! ~